You can customize your VWO SmartCode in the following ways:

 If you wish to override the default functionality of the asynchronous SmartCode, you can replace the “body” with an empty string.
 The example code:

-ATTENTION: If you make this change, you might encounter issues like a
+If you make this change, you might encounter issues like a flash of original content on the web page.

 Setting Domain for VWO Cookies